 Employer engagement is a critical part of a robust and effective workforce development system.
 Crossing the cultural and communications divide between the worlds of work and disability is critical for expanding job opportunities for people with disabilities.
 The great state of Iowa has been at the forefront of outreach work to educate business partners on the bottom-line benefits of hiring more and more people with disabilities.

-We invite you to join us for this webinar to learn how Iowa’s Vocational Rehabilitation system has built up a robust network of business partnerships with Kwik-Trip and other diverse firms.
-We are also excited for our guests to speak about the unique challenges of meeting the workforce training needs of youth with disabilities in rural Iowa.
-We hope you will join us for this great learning opportunity!
+Watch this webinar to learn how Iowa’s Vocational Rehabilitation system has built up a robust network of business partnerships with Kwik-Trip and other diverse firms.
+Our guests also spoke about the unique challenges of meeting the workforce training needs of youth with disabilities in rural Iowa.

 About Our Speakers